7.12 Who Goes to Prison?

 David Carter; Kate McLean; and Michelle Holcomb

-The types of people that end up in prison are quite different than individuals that go to jail.
+The types of people that end up in prison are quite different from individuals that go to jail.
 Almost all people that go to prisons in the United States are people that have been convicted of felony-level crimes and will be serving more than a year.
 To give you a more detailed depiction of this, see the image below.

 People Incarcerated in the U.S.